Cover Photograph: JPR Williams, British Lions Tour to South Africa, Final Test, 1974. Reproduced courtesy of Colorsport / Colin Elsey

 Praise

-“Words like “unflinching” and “courageous” are overused when describing art but they certainly apply to David McLoghlin’s third collection. …Right across this collection McLoghlin reveals himself to be a master conductor of our emotions, keeping us by turns heartbroken, enraged, entranced. …these are fine poems and well worth the journey.
+“Words like “unflinching” and “courageous” are overused when describing art but they certainly apply to David McLoghlin’s third collection. …As we turn the pages, Narziss emerges as a sort of Grendel in a priest’s frock, returning again and again to devour a different vision of the poet.
+But, like all monsters, he must meet his Beowulf. …Right across this collection McLoghlin reveals himself to be a master conductor of our emotions, keeping us by turns heartbroken, enraged, entranced. …these are fine poems and well worth the journey.
 The poems, and the man, are to be saluted.”
 Seán Kelly in The Examiner, 12th October, 2024

 “This melding of past and present in the experience of the abuse survivor is one of the themes broached by poet David McLoghlin in a superb new collection, Crash Centre, published by Salmon Poetry.
 McLoghlin was groomed and abused at a private boarding school in the early 1990s.
 His way of seeking accountability for that has been to write about it — a one-man, artistic version of an inquiry.
 In a poem called ‘Kamchatka’, he captures the redemptive power of this truth-telling.